COVID Catch Up Funding

 (including 16-19 Tuition Fund)

-In July, the Government announced funding to support students to catch up following what has been a period of considerable disruption for every child.
-Hatch End High School has received an additional £73,120 to support our students in Years 7 to 11.
+The Government has announced funding to support students to catch up following what has been a period of considerable disruption for every child.
+In 2020/21 Hatch End High School received an additional £73,120 to support our students in Years 7 to 11.

 In order to maximise the impact of our provision, we will be using the Covid-19 Catch Up Funding alongside our Pupil Premium, as well as other funding streams.